Child Care Subsidies & Assistance in New Jersey

 - Family fee / copay

-- Sliding-scale copay by family size, income, and tier.
+- Sliding-scale copay set by N.J.A.C.
+10:15-2.2, based on family income, family size, hours of care needed, and number of children.
 Three FPL bands (≤100%, 101–200%, ≥201% FPL).
 Families at or below 100% FPL and children in DCP&P protective services pay $0.
 Tier E families pay higher copays during the phase-out year.
-Federal 2024 Final Rule caps family fee at 7% of family income.
-The federal 2024 Final Rule caps the family fee at 7% of family income.
+No fixed percentage-of-income cap in state rule.
+(The federal 7% benchmark from the 2024 ACF Final Rule was rescinded effective July 13, 2026 (published May 12, 2026), so the copay ceiling is whatever NJ DFD publishes in the N.J.A.C.
+10:15 Appendix copay scale.)

 - Waitlist status